dxw/playbook/src/tech/data-standards.md

 The Data Standards Authority reviews standards and controlled vocabularies for use by central government.
 The Authority maintains a [list of standards](https://alphagov.github.io/data-standards-authority/standards/) they consider valuable for UK government use.
 These should be applied where relevant.

-## When not to use standards
+## When not to use data standards

 All standards mandated or recommended by the UK Government have been extensively tested and their value proven 'in the wild'.
-Under most circumstances, then, their use provides an easy and effective means of improving data collection for our clients.
+In the most commonly-encountered scenarios, then, their use provides an easy and effective means of improving data collection for our clients.

-Some services and applications, however, will have specialised or unique requirements unsuitable for standardisation.
-For instance, standard age-bandings may not be useful to a service focused on Early Years Foundation Stage education; here, finer-grained measures will probably be needed.
+Specialised services and applications, however, will often define their own domain-specific data standards, or need to support unique requirements unsuitable for standardisation.
+For instance, standard age-bandings may not be useful to a service focused on Early Years Foundation Stage (EYFS) education.
+Here, finer-grained bands are likely to be required.

+The standards listed above, in other words, should be treated as sensible defaults, not universal solutions.
 Be sure to consult with relevant stakeholders before implementing a standard to confirm that it does in fact meet their needs.

+### Mapping to existing standards

-Even in cases where a standard as defined cannot be directly applied, it will often be possible to create data structures that can be mapped to it without information loss; for instance, in the age-banding example given above, care could be taken to ensure that the more-specific groupings defined fall within the boundaries of one of the less-granular standards.
+Note that it will often be possible to support both specialised needs and data standardisation through the creation of consistent data mappings from one to the other.
+For instance, in the age-banding example given above, care could be taken to ensure that the more-specific groupings needed by the EYFS application fall within the boundaries of one or more of the less-granular standards.

-In some cases, needs will be so bespoke that no standard can be applied.
-However, for most use-cases the data standards listed above are likely to be applicable as written.
+Of course, there will be cases where data collection practices are so customised or specific to a particular domain that no standardisation is possible or desirable.
+For most use-cases, however, the data standards listed above are likely to be applicable as written or can be mapped to.